Code-master-pragyan/VitalSync/README.md

 ---

-**VitalSync** was created during the 2023 HealthTech Hackathon by Team NovaMed.
+**VitalSync** was created during the 2023 HealthTech Hackathon by Team NEXUS.
 For inquiries contact: dev@vitalsync.health